cloud-native-canada/k8s_setup_tools/docs/local_cluster/podman.md

 # Podman

+!!! important
+    If you already have Docker-Desktop or Docker Engine (Linux) installed and running, skip this step for the demo and go directly to [Kind chapter](kind.md)

 `podman` is a full replacement of Docker and Docker-For-Desktop.
 It's the container Swiss-Army knife from RedHat.

 What you get with Podman: